 Instructions

 - Cook the sago pearls in boiling water until translucent, then rinse with cold water.
+Be sure to add the sago when the water is boiling; if you add them too soon, they will disintegrate.

 - Dice the "cheeks" of the mangoes and add them in.
 Set the seeds aside.